 To prepare Cappuccino follow these steps:

-- Lastly, top the espresso with frothed milk using a spoon.
-The foam should resemble whipped cream in thickness and creaminess.
+• Lastly, top the espresso with frothed milk using a spoon.
+The foam should be thick and creamy, resembling whipped cream.

 That’s all!
 You’ve prepared a lovely cup of cappuccino coffee for yourself.
 You can add a little cinnamon or cocoa powder at the top for extra flavor.

-The amount of milk and the serving size
+Differences in the amount of milk and the serving size of Latte and Cappuccino

 The quantity of milk used is one of the primary differences between latte and cappuccino coffee.

-A cappuccino is prepared with 1/3 Espresso, 1/3 Steamed milk, and 1/3 Foamed milk at the top while lattes have a milk to Espresso ratio of 3:1 or 4:1 and a small layer of foam on the top.
+A cappuccino is prepared with 1/3 Espresso, 1/3 Steamed milk, and 1/3 Foamed milk while lattes have a milk to Espresso ratio of 3:1 or 4:1 and a small layer of foam on the top.

 Differences in the taste and flavors